The strategy uses the Healthy Streets Approach. This makes health and personal experience the priority as we plan our city.

 The Mayor's Transport Strategy looks ahead two decades and cuts across all forms of transport in London.
 To implement the strategy's proposals successfully, we will need to:

-Delivery and actions plans are being developed which include more detail about how the Mayor and TfL will achieve the Mayor's Transport Strategy proposals.
+Actions plans we've developed detail how the Mayor and TfL will achieve the Mayor's Transport Strategy proposals.
 These will include new actions and initiatives that are in line with the policies of the strategy.

 The first of these plans, the Walking action plan, is aimed at making London the world's most walkable city, with a target to increase the number of walking trips by more than one million a day by 2024.